RichardLitt/stranded-by-trump/index.md

 - **Share on Social Media**;
 - **Translate**: We need translations in **Arabic**, **Kurdish**, **Farsi**, Balochi, Azerbaijani, Berber, **Somali**, Zigua, Italian, **Kurmanji**, Armenian, and French.
 If you speak any of these, get in touch.
 For Arabic, if you speak a regional dialect or can translate, also get in touch.
 [Use this form](https://docs.google.com/forms/d/e/1FAIpQLSeQFET4wn_JPxjFJ2UIlF0ALaqvOecgKd2t1C5bufPzvRveRA/viewform).
 - **Help source data**: We're working on two things: a list of US Representatives stances on the Ban, and a list of resources for who is in the airports right now.
 Tweet at us or email!
 - **Code**: We need to get i18n running for the translators.
 Can you help?
 Also, look at [the issues here](https://github.com/RichardLitt/stranded-by-trump).
+There are also other code projects listed [on this list](https://github.com/bkeepers/stop-trump).

 # About this site